-- Cooperation – several top apps – like Eve Echoes in the example below, are using the video to convey to users that the game will allow them to cooperate with other players and their friends in teams/clans/tribes/etc.
+- Cooperation – several top apps – like Eve Echoes are using the video to convey to users that the game will allow them to cooperate with other players and their friends in teams/clans/tribes/etc.

 - Competition – appealing to users with a slight competitive streak, other games convey the sense of competition.
-They’ll be able to play competitively and win over other players on their way to master the game, like in the example below.
+They’ll be able to play competitively and win over other players on their way to master the game.